django-haystack/django-haystack/docs/autocomplete.rst

 Step 1.
 Setup The Data
 ======================

-To do autocomplete effectively, the search backend uses n-grams (essential a small window passed over the string).
+To do autocomplete effectively, the search backend uses n-grams (essentially a small window passed over the string).
 Because this alters the way your data needs to be stored, the best approach is to add a new field to your ``SearchIndex`` that contains the text you want to autocomplete on.